The City of London Academy Islington

 The City of London Academy Hackney

-The Worshipful Company of Fletchers is delighted to have stated to forge links with another City of London academy, COLAH, which was established in 2009 and which lies opposite the National Trust’s Sutton House in Hackney.
-As the school outlines, its students are taught in an environment that promotes academic, creative, sporting, linguistic and personal achievement – the City Experience.
+The City of London academy at Hackney COLAH, which was established in 2009 and lies opposite the National Trust’s Sutton House.
+Its students are taught in an environment that promotes academic, creative, sporting, linguistic and personal achievement – the City Experience.
 COLAH has strong sponsorship from KPMG.
-Particularly notable is the opportunity given to all students to take up a musical instrument.
-The Fletchers are in discussion with the school on supporting prizes, perhaps in the area of humanities.
+The Worshipful Company of Fletchers awards annual prizes in history.

 Link: http://www.thecityacademyhackney.org/